 With the popularity of pickup trucks among consumers, it seemed only natural that NASCAR could successfully introduce a series for these vehicles.

-The concept of a championship using tube-frame trucks made its debut in 1995 with twenty events.
+The concept of a championship using tube-frame trucks debuted in 1995 with twenty events.

-The current schedule is made up of twenty-three events with most races taking place on the traditional paved ovals –
+The 2014 schedule comprises twenty-two events, with most races taking place on the traditional paved ovals –

-the two exceptions are the road course at Canadian Tire Motorsport Park and Eldora Speedway which is a dirt track.
+the two exceptions are the road course at Canadian Tire Motorsport Park and Eldora Speedway, a dirt track.

 Manufacturers participating in the series are Chrysler (RAM), Ford (F-150), General Motors (Chevrolet Silverado) and Toyota (Tundra).